Elliott Abrams: Political views

 Abrams is neoconservative and was one of the Bush administration's intellectual architects of the Iraq War.
 Abrams is also pro-Israel.

 Abrams originally opposed Trump's candidacy for president, writing an op-ed in The Weekly Standard titled "When You Can't Stand Your Candidate."
 Abrams supported Ted Cruz and Marco Rubio during the Republican primaries for the 2016 presidential election.
-After his time working in the Trump administration, he confirmed that he has continued to believe the Donald Trump was unfit to be president.
+After his time working in the Trump administration, he confirmed that he has continued to believe that Donald Trump was unfit to be president.
 He agreed with Senator Mitch McConnell's assessment that Trump provoked the January 6 United States Capitol attack.

+Abrams gave his impressions of working personally with three different U.S. Presidents, and the differences between their presidential styles, in an interview in 2023.

 Personal life

 Through Senator Moynihan, Abrams was introduced to Rachel Decter, the stepdaughter of Moynihan's friend Norman Podhoretz, editor of Commentary.
 They were married from 1980 until her death in June 2013.
-He has two sons, Jacob and Joseph, and one daughter, Sarah.
+He has two sons and one daughter.